Samreay/Samreay/content/reviews/corruption_wielder/index.md

 ## Blurb

+**When the world ends, humanity must fight to survive—but where others struggle in fear, Will sees only an opportunity to thrive.**

 April 3rd, 3:46 AM.
 Planet Earth merges with the magical world of Arcadia, and a system gives humanity a choice: 40 years of indentured servitude, or entering a tutorial as a user to fight against the chaos incursion.

 Will doesn't hesitate—but the system thanks him for stepping into the fight by throwing him into an impossible tutorial.
-With little chance of survival, Will has a simple response: "Fuck it.
+With little chance of survival, Will has a simple response: “Screw it.
 Might as well fight fire with fire."

 **Warning: [Corruption] has been chosen as primary attribute.**